 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) an essay; and (3) an examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) research-based essay; and (3) critical exercise.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - 3 hours per teaching week (lectures: 2 x 1 hour